scache/scache/README.md

-scala-loading-cache
+scache
 =================

 ###Overview
-Contains an implementation of EagerLoadingCache, a cache mechanism written in Scala inspired by Google Guava's LoadingCache in which values are loaded upon initialization and reloaded on a defined time interval.
+scache is a caching library written in scala that provides an in-memory loading cache mechanism inspired by Google Guava's LoadingCache in which values are loaded upon initialization and reloaded on a defined time interval.
 This library is designed following the single-writer principle in that a single thread handles writes to the atomic reference container.
 The key behind this mechanism is the Atomic*.lazySet method which provides significantly cheaper volatile writes.
 Load operations happen concurrently in a non-blocking manner using the global ExecutionContext.

 ###Tell Me More
 The idea behind the single-writer principle is that since only one thread is responsible for setting volatile values,